ActivityWatch/docs/src/examples/querying-data.rst

 Querying Data
 =============

-There are a couple of ways to query data in activitywatch.
+There are a couple of ways to query data in ActivityWatch.

 aw-server supplies a "/query" endpoint (also accessible via aw-client's query method) which supplies a basic scripting language which you can utilize to do transformations on the server-side.
 This option is good for basic analysis and for lightweight clients (such as aw-webui).

 Another option is to fetch events from the "/buckets/bucketname/events" endpoint (also accessible via aw-client's get_events method) and either program your own transformations or use transformation methods available in the aw-analysis python library (which includes all transformations available in the query endpoint).
-This require a lot of more work since you will likely have to reprogram transformations already available in the query API, but on the other hand it is much more flexible.
+This requires a lot of more work since you will likely have to reprogram transformations already available in the query API, but on the other hand it is much more flexible.

 Writing a Query